peckhamdata/open-telemetry-gcp-demo/README.md

 you reluctant to ask questions.

 We often talk about 'Safe to Fail' envionments.
 Emily Webber takes this a step further and talks about them being 'Safe to Learn'

+# So why Prince Charming?

+As Adam Ant put it 'ridicule is nothing to be scared of' If people mock you for your lack of knowledge rather than help you learn that is not your loss.

+Don't let it stop you from learning.

 ## Kismit.